 “Therefore, let not the one who believes not therein (i.e. in the Day of Resurrection) but follows his own lusts, divert you therefrom, lest you perish.”

-But when we hang out with the wrong kind of people, we stop thinking about it.
-And the more we hang around with them, we get so turned off from it that when someone tries to give you a reminder, you’d say “Can we talk about something less depressing?”
+Because when we hang out with the wrong kind of people, we stop remembering it.
+We stop thinking about it.
+And the more we hang around with them, the more we get so turned off from remembering it, to the point that when someone tries to advise us, we might say, “Can we talk about something less depressing please?”

-So why is this important?
-Because when someone stops thinking about the Hour, they stop thinking of the consequences of their actions.
-And when that happens, they will end up doing whatever they desire, whatever urge they have, even though that desire is completely filthy and impermissible.
+This is important to take heed of.
+When someone stops thinking about the Hour, they stop thinking of the consequences of their actions.
+And when that happens, they will end up doing whatever they desire, whatever urge they have, even though that desire is completely impermissible.

 This Ayah reminds us that if we allow such a thing to happen, it will bring us to our own downfall.